Caulfield: Am I immature if I hear "redbud" and think "red butt"?

 I’ve heard many people refer to Carlin’s “7 Words”, but I’ve never heard anyone say that one of those words is the name of a bird and therefore acceptable for TV.
 As a matter of fact, it was used in an episode of “Northern Exposure”, when Holling and Ruthann (sp?) were going birdwatching.

-Harlen Premium Member about 1 year ago
+Harlen Premium Member over 1 year ago

 Cockatiel!